Hobo Station (Mie)

 Hobo Station (保々駅, Hobo-eki) is a passenger railway station located in the city of Yokkaichi, Mie Prefecture, Japan, operated by the private railway operator Sangi Railway.

+The station is used as a central station for the Sangi Railway, with a rail yard and a control center.

 Lines

 Hobo Station is served by the Sangi Line, and is located 9.5 kilometres from the terminus of the line at Kintetsu-Tomida Station.

 Layout

 The station consists of a single island platform connected to the station building by a level crossing.